openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 ##### Connect your Android phone and your OpenAPS rig
 For the xDrip/xDrip+ app on your Android phone to be able to send CGM data to xDripAPS on your OpenAPS rig, they both need to be connected to the same "personal" network.
 Note that an internet connection is not required - this solution allows you to loop without internet connectivity.

 There are two approaches for establishing a "personal" network between your phone and your OpenAPS rig.
 The first is to run a WiFi hotspot on your phone and connect your OpenAPS rig to the WiFi network your phone exposes.
-This is the easiest option, but there are two drawbacks - it drains your phone battery quickly, and some phones cannot connect to a normal WiFi network while the WiFi hotspot is enabled (it can connect to the internet via 3G/4G when coverage is available).
+This is the easiest option, but there are two drawbacks - it drains your phone battery quickly, and most phones cannot connect to a normal WiFi network while the WiFi hotspot is enabled (they can connect to the internet via 3G/4G when coverage is available).

-The other option is to enable bluetooth PAN tethering on your phone and have your OpenAPS rig connect to it.
-This does not drain the phone's battery as quickly and means that the phone can still connect to a normal WiFi network for internet access when available (and to 3G/4G networks when WiFi is not available).
-I use this approach 24/7 - my OpenAPS rig is permanently tethered to my Nexus 6P phone.
-I can get a full day of phone usage without running out of battery, unless I make a lot of calls or have a lot of screen-on time.
+The other option is to enable Bluetooth PAN tethering on your phone and have your OpenAPS rig connect to it.
+Battery drain is minimal and the phone can still connect to a normal WiFi network for internet access when available as well as to 3G/4G networks when WiFi is not available.
+(Some users have their OpenAPS rig permanently tethered to their Android phone.
+The drawback is that connecting to the rig via SSH in this configuration is only possible by using an SSH app on the phone or by connecting it to a computer using a USB cable)

-Instructions on both approaches can be found in the main OpenAPS documentation.
+Instructions on both Wifi and Bluetooth tethering can be found in the main OpenAPS documentation.

-##### Configuring the xDrip/xDrip+ Android app
+##### Configuring the xDrip+ Android app
 First, determine your OpenAPS rig's IP address within your "personal" network.
 If you can open a terminal session to your rig via serial, then `ifconfig wlan0` (when using the WiFi hostpost option) or `ifconfig bnep0` (when using bluetooth tethering) will display your IP address.
 Alternatively, you can use an Android app - there are lots of "Network IP Scanner" apps in the Play store.
 The Hurricane Electric Network Tools app works with both the WiFi hotspot and BT tethering options.

-Next, open xDrip or xDrip+ and navigate to Settings > Cloud Upload > API Upload (REST).
+Next, open xDrip+ and navigate to Settings > Cloud Upload > API Upload (REST).
 In the `Base URL` setting, configure the following URL

 `http://<nightscout_api_secret>@<rig_ip_address>:5000/api/v1/`